How Privy ensures the security and privacy of your data

 Data security and encryption

-- All Privy services are accessible only via TLS, using a minimum of TLS 1.1.
+- All data is encrypted in transit.
+Privy data is accessible only via TLS, using a minimum of TLS 1.1.
 It is not possible to access services without HTTPS.
-This means all data is encrypted in transit, including when transmitted from one internal service to another.

 - The Privy.com domain is signed with DNSSEC.